-With a strong theatrical background, in 2014 Lauren played the lead in an original theatrical piece This is What it Feels Like, which she co-wrote with Green Room nominee Adam J.A.
+With a strong theatrical background, Lauren has just completely a successful production of 15 Mins from Anywhere’s comic drama Cuckoo, written by Jane Miller and directed by Beng Oh.
+In 2014 she played the lead in an original theatrical piece This is What it Feels Like, which she co-wrote with Green Room nominee Adam J.A.
 Cass, as well as reprising the role of Olive in Summer of the Seventeenth Doll with Complete Works Theatre Company.

 Co-founder of The Act of Storytelling, she produces and co-hosts a monthly podcast series with fellow creative Nick Cain, investigating storytelling in the Australian Arts Industry and speaking to people who are changing the world through their art.
 Combining her natural enthusiasm for acting with years of training and experience she has become a self-reliant, adaptable and self-motivated artist who is willing to take risks.